 Latest Nyungwe Forest National Park safari reviewsNyungwe Top View Hotel

-Nyungwe Forest National ParkIn the southwest of Rwanda, Nyungwe Forest National Park is an enormous tropical forest with a high canopy.
-Access is easy, but start on one of the guided walking/hiking trails and you'll rapidly realise just how big it is.
+The heart of Nyungwe Forest is like a scene from a fairy tale.
 Tall old mahoganies, ebonies and giant tree ferns tower above you, whilst orchids and other epiphytes cling to every branch.
-Brightly coloured birds flit around, butterflies are everywhere, and walking quietly you may encounter larger forest residents, including a variety of primates for which Nyungwe National Park is renowned.
+Brightly coloured birds flit around, butterflies are everywhere, and walking quietly you may even encounter larger forest residents, including a variety of primates for which Nyungwe National Park is renowned.

-Wildlife in Nyungwe ForestSpreading over 1,020km², Nyungwe Forest National Park includes the largest swathe of montane forest left in East or Central Africa.
-It harbours about 275 different birds, hundreds of butterflies and orchids, and over 75 different species of mammals – including 13 primates (about a quarter of all Africa's primates).
+Wildlife in Nyungwe ForestSpreading over 1,020km², Nyungwe Forest National Park includes the largest swathe of remaining montane forest in East or Central Africa.
+It harbours about 310 different bird species, hundreds of butterflies and orchids, and over 75 different species of mammals – including 13 primates (about a quarter of all Africa's primates).